Arraying/bacvm/specification/specification.md

 si | Increments the current scope | -
 rn | Inverts the reading | -
 rt | Terminates the reading | -
-vl | Loads a variabl value into the buffer | The variable identifier
+vl | Loads a variable value into the buffer | The variable identifier

 #### Feed Reference
 Type | Description | Values